 Kate specialises in civil litigation on behalf of those who have been failed by the criminal justice system.
 She is an expert on inquests and has represented a wide range of individuals in inquest proceedings.
 Her particular areas of expertise are deaths following police contact and in prison custody.

 Apart from bereaved families, Kate represents victims of crime who have been failed by the criminal justice system, victims of miscarriages of justice and those who have been on the receiving end of the abuse of police power.
 She also undertakes public law work, particularly where the challenges relate to her main practice areas.

-In terms of ongoing inquest cases, Kate currently acts for the family of Dalian Atkinson who died after being tasered by West Mercia Police in August 2016, and the family of Prince Kwabena Fosu who died while segregated in Harmondsworth Immigration Removal Centre, in October 2011.
+In terms of ongoing inquest cases, Kate currently acts for the family of Dalian Atkinson who died after being tasered by West Mercia Police in August 2016, the family of Darren Cumberbatch who died after being tasered by Warwickshire police in July 2017, the family of Prince Kwabena Fosu who died in October 2011 while segregated in Harmondsworth Immigration Removal Centre, and the family of a custody officer who was killed by a prisoner while working in the court cells.

 Since 2005, Kate has been instructed on behalf of victims of torture and war crimes from more than ten conflict zones to obtain justice under the legal principle of universal jurisdiction.
 She has prepared and conducted cases that have been presented to the courts in the UK, New Zealand, Netherlands and Spain.

 Kate’s notable judicial review cases include the following:

 - In R (Miah) v IPCC EWHC 3310 (Admin) the Court of Appeal found that the IPCC were wrong not to uphold the claimant’s police complaint appeal (concerning the exercise of police powers under Schedule 7 Terrorism Act 2000) as the police investigation report was defective.